 Mount Kilimanjaro in Tanzania, Africa is a famous trekking destination.
 It’s one of the Seven Summits - the highest mountains of each continent in the world, with its summit Uhuru Peak reaching a massive 5888 meters above sea level.
 Each year, thousands of trekkers from around the world come to challenge the mountain.
 However, there is some confusion about where the trek can be taken from.
-So in this article, we’re going to clear up the question - can Mount Kilimanjaro be climbed from Kenya?
+So in this article, we’re going to clear up the question - can you climb Mt Kilimanjaro from Kenya?

 Mount Kilimanjaro actually lies only 20 km from the Kenyan border, in the far north of Tanzania.
 This means that you get some of the best views of Kilimanjaro from the Kenyan side of the border.
 Therefore Kenya’s tourism board and its tour companies often market Kilimanjaro as a Kenyan attraction.
 This has caused some controversy with Tanzania, as Kenya already has a much higher tourism rate than its neighbouring country.
 Tanzania accuses Kenya of trying to steal its tourism for a destination which actually lies within Tanzania!
 There are also political historical reasons why this controversy continues to bloom, as the ownership of the Kilimanjaro region, and shifting borders between Kenya and Tanzania have a blotted history.
 A popular myth is that Queen Victoria “gave away” Kilimanjaro from Kenya to Tanzania - however history actually paints a slightly different picture.
 It makes for some interesting reading, check out these articles: